 - Contents or personal belongings away from home

-- Additional living expenses, such as the actual loss you end up paying for a place to live while your insured apartment is being repaired or is otherwise unlivable due to a claim
+- Additional living expenses, such as what you pay for a place to live while your insured apartment is being repaired or is otherwise unlivable due to a claim

 Renters insurance will help protect all the valuables that you store in your home.
-Your content coverage should include things like your mobile devices, your bike, and just about anything else—from your shoes to dishes to furniture.
-It will cover everything you own (subject to special limits of the policy of course).
+Your content coverage should include things such as your mobile devices, computers, your bike, and just about anything else—from your shoes to dishes to furniture.
+It will cover everything you own (subject to special limits of the policy, of course).

 Imagine you are sitting in your living room watching a movie and all of a sudden you hear dripping water.
-You head over to the faucet in your kitchen to see if maybe you left the tap open.
-No such luck.
-You listen to hear where the noise is coming from, and as you walk towards your living room, a piece of your ceiling cracks open and water starts pouring in.
+As you walk toward your living room, a piece of your ceiling cracks open and water starts pouring in.
 Your TV is soaked along with all nearby electronics.
-You grab your cell phone before the water reaches it and call your insurance to find out what to do.
-They get an emergency water damage control team over to help you.
+You call your insurance to find out what to do.

 Because you have an insurance policy:

-- they will pay for you to live in a hotel during remodeling
+- They will pay for you to live in a hotel during renovation.

 Without renters insurance, you would be on the hook for all this.
 You might also find yourself in a dispute with your neighbor or landlord as everyone scrambles to find someone to compensate them for losses.